MicrosoftDocs/sql-docs/azure-sql/database/local-dev-experience-dev-containers-quickstart.md

 ### Automation and Efficiency

-- **Automated Database Deployment**: The Dev Container initialization process handles the deployment of the sample database using a DAC (Data-tier application) package.
+- **Automated database deployment**: The Dev Container initialization process handles the deployment of the sample database using a DAC (Data-tier application) package.
-- **Container Configuration**: Includes Docker configurations for setting up the development environment with minimal effort.
+- **Container configuration**: Includes Docker configurations for setting up the development environment with minimal effort.

-### Customization and Flexibility
+### Customization and flexibility

 - **Forwarded Ports**: Preconfigured to forward necessary ports for seamless local development.
 - **Docker Compose**: Uses Docker Compose to manage multiple services and ensure they work together efficiently.